5Daydreams/5Daydreams.github.io/index.md

 title : Nelson Kiyoshi Kossuga
 ---

-## About me
+Nice to meet you!
+I am a games programmer with a deep interest in computer geometry, shader coding, openGL and other graphics-related topics.

-I am a programmer with a deep interest in computer geometry, shader coding, openGL and other graphics-related topics.
+## About my work experience:

 I worked for a little over a year in Double Dash Studios, an indie studio from Rio de Janeiro - I improved my understanding of programming at a fast pace during my days there thanks to the great training and tutoring from my coworkers.
 I later enrolled into Futuregames (FG 21 fall-term) and I will be graduating in the spring of 2023.